joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-1.md

 Date: 2015-01-10
 Tags: tutorial, react.js, javascript, node.js

 Welcome to my tutorial on how to get a website up and running using [React.js](http://facebook.github.io/react/) and [Node.js](http://nodejs.org/).
 I am expecting this to be a multipart tutorial as we go through building a job board for my local [Node.js Meetup Group](), though I am not sure how long these tutorials will last.
 I hope you enjoy them and if so feel free to share them!
+You can follow along with my progression on my jobs.nodedc.com [github repo](https://github.com/joshfinnie/jobs.nodedc.com)

 ## Getting Started with Express